tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 <command goes here>
 ```

-To start using Indexify, follow these steps:

-1. Install Indexify
-2. Start the Indexify server
-3. Install the Indexify Python client

-We will look at these steps in much more detail in the End-to-End guide section

 ## Understanding PDF Extraction

 PDF extraction is the process of pulling out useful information from PDF files.
 This can include: